timloveday1/digital-writing-folio/project-development.md

 ### Developing the audio

-In order to make the audio component (voice over & backing track & sound effects) I used the digital audio application (Reaper)[https://www.reaper.fm/] which is free and intuitive, as opposed to similar programs.
+In order to make the audio component (voice over & backing track & sound effects) I used the digital audio application [Reaper](https://www.reaper.fm/) which is free and intuitive, as opposed to similar programs.
 I used my friend's small home studio, which is equiped with a  to record with a Rode procaster, a condenser microphone; these mics are designed to pick up voice only (or the closest noise), cancelling out background noise.
 Having practiced the poem several times, I was able to get a single, consistent vocal recording without the need to cut new vocals in etc. The vocals then only required a light edit, mostly elminating out background noise (paper shuffling etc.).

-I then sourced the backing-track/music online at.
+I then sourced the backing-track/music, originally titled 'Dark Texture' by Mr Smith, online at [free music archive] (https://freemusicarchive.org/genre/Sound_Effects/).
 I felt some musical accompanyment was the best option as the poem is considerably long, and I was worried that viewers/readers might lose interest.
 I specifically wanted music that enhanced the vocal without overpowering them; I wanted music that would give the piece a sense of scale and atmosphere, and tonally align with the work.
 Sourcing the right track took considerable time as I wanted it to be outside copyright (so I can later exhibit the work) but also to be relatively neutral.
 A lot of free music is designed with film in mind so is overtly dramatic, using minor and major cords; tonally, neither happy nor sad would work for my piece.
 I eventually settled on a guitar/drum track that harks back to 90s working class steel rock.
 I then edited the music to meet the cadences and rythmns of the vocals, lowering the music at parts to enhance what is being said.
 I also enhanced/edited the drum beat at times to give particular phrases/sections gravity.

-Simiarly, I then sourced sound effects from the BBC sound archives.
+Simiarly, I then sourced sound effects from the [BBC sound archives](https://sound-effects.bbcrewind.co.uk/).
 I played around with these effects and their placement considering how they might aesthically and tonally enhace the work, or detract from it.
 I was concerned, at times, that particular sound effects might make the work corny, so ended up settling on a relatively minimalist approach.
 I changed sound settings throughout concious of where I thought the listener/viewer might start to lose interest in the piece.

 #### Reflections on audio development